 - Be aware of and comply with the University of Iowa copyright policy.

 - Student, patient, employee information, and intellectual property are limited in terms of disclosure.
-Please see Operations Manual policies related to treatment of student education records, University of Iowa intellectual property, and personnel records, as well as federal health information privacy regulations.
+Please see the Policy Manual for treatment of student education records, University of Iowa intellectual property, and personnel records, as well as federal health information privacy regulations.

 - Comply with acceptable use of information technology resources policies by minimizing personal of university technology resources.
 Minimal personal use is acceptable as long as it does not interfere with your performance and productivity, infringe on another person's assigned job responsibilities, or compromising the function of the campus network.
 You may not university electronic resources for personal uses such as commercial business activities, charitable solicitation, or lobbying.